Carlos Santana Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants rank 18th in baseball in home runs allowed (63 total, 1.2 per game).
+- Giants pitchers combine to give up 64 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Brebbia (2-0) gets the starting nod for the Giants in his fourth start of the season.
-He's put together a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.
+- Wood (1-0) gets the starting nod for the Giants in his seventh start of the season.
+He's put together a 3.51 ERA in 25 2/3 innings pitched, with 26 strikeouts.

-- In his most recent time out -- in relief on Thursday -- the right-hander tossed two scoreless innings against the Milwaukee Brewers while surrendering two hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the lefty went 5 2/3 innings, surrendering one earned run while giving up three hits.

-- The 33-year-old has put up an ERA of 3.68, with 12.7 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .210 batting average against him.
+- In seven games this season, the 32-year-old has a 3.51 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.